qihuan0909/EMDB-Database-Tools-Local-Editor/README.md

 # Esports Manager 2026 EMDB Tools & Local Editer

+## This project utilized AI applications such as CodeX for generation.

 [English](#english) · [简体中文](#简体中文)

 An unofficial, local-first toolkit for decrypting, editing, and encrypting